zama-ai/tfhe-rs/CONTRIBUTING.md

 ### 3.1 Linting

-Each commit to tfhe-rs should conform to the standards of the project.
+Each commit to TFHE-rs should conform to the standards of the project.
 In particular, every source code, docker or workflows files should be linted to prevent programmatic and stylistic errors.

 - Rust source code linters: `clippy`
 - typescript/javascript source code linters: `eslint`, `prettier`

-To apply automatic code formating run:
+To apply automatic code formatting run:

 ```
 make fmt